internago-ab/site/content/country/france.md

 <div>

-When hiring in France it is customary, but not obligatory, to register a local company, or a branch of an international company, when employing in France.
-A foreign employer not registering a local company is known as a SEF (“sans établissement en France”).
+<strong>When hiring in France it is customary, but not obligatory, to register a local company, or a branch of an international company, when employing in France.</strong><br></br> A foreign employer not registering a local company is known as a SEF (“sans établissement en France”).
 Regardless of legal form the employer is obliged to contact the managing authority for French social security known as URSSAF (Union de recouvrement des cotisations de Sécurité sociale et d'allocations familiales).
 This is to ensure alignment with mandatory health insurance, retirement pensions and family allowances for employees.
 It is also obligatory to register with a pension organization, depending on the field of business activity.

 <br>